 Deferred Compensation Plan.
 TriCo maintains a nonqualified, unsecured and unfunded executive deferred compensation plan, which is described at "Compensation of Named Executive Officers-Nonqualified Deferred Compensation."
 This plan provides our named executive officers the opportunity to defer all or part of their salaries and bonuses until retirement, earlier termination from employment or death, in addition to any discretionary contribution or reoccurring contribution that TriCo credits to their accounts.
-All amounts are credited with interest and are paid in the form and at the time elected by the executive, generally after the executive's cessation of employment.
-Interest earned on contributions was decreased for 2021.
-See "Compensation of Named Executive Officers - Nonqualified Deferred Compensation" on page 51.
+See "Compensation of Named Executive Officers - Nonqualified Deferred Compensation" on page 53.

 Employment and Change of Control Agreements.
-TriCo has entered into an employment agreement with the CEO described beginning on page 53 and change of control agreements described beginning on page 54 with its named executive officers who would likely be involved in decisions regarding, and the successful implementation of, a merger or acquisition and could be at risk for a job loss if a change of control occurs.
-The Committee believes that such agreements are important in order to provide an incentive for executives to remain employed with TriCo throughout the turmoil and uncertainty that a tender offer or merger can cause.
+TriCo has entered into an employment agreement with the CEO described beginning on page 54 and change of control agreements described on page 54 with its other named executive officers who would likely be involved in decisions regarding, and the successful implementation of, a merger or acquisition and could be at risk for a job loss if a change of control occurs.
+The Committee believes that such agreements are important in order to provide an incentive for executives to remain employed with TriCo throughout the challenges and uncertainty that a tender offer or merger can cause.
 Such continuity in leadership benefits both TriCo's shareholders and employees and, ultimately, a company that would acquire TriCo.
 These agreements are intended to allow the executives to focus on making and implementing decisions that are in the best interests of TriCo's shareholders without being distracted or influenced in the exercise of their business judgment by personal concerns.
 Change of control agreements are typically offered to executives in the marketplace and therefore are necessary to attract and retain executives as well as to protect shareholders' interests.
 The agreements provide for a "double trigger" in the event of a change in control.
 A change of control could also accelerate the vesting of all of the executives' outstanding options and equity awards and accelerate benefits under some of TriCo's benefit plans as described at "Compensation of Named Executive Officers-Potential Payments Upon Termination and Change of Control."